 - Delegate – Include in the kids chore chart the chore you want them to learn, and to take care of: making their beds, getting dressed, brushing their teeth, these are all activities they can manage and be rewarded at the end of the day with stickers – or if you prefer $1./day which will give them an allowance they earned.
 We are – successfully! – using the Simplicity Parenting, by Kim John Payne and the kids love it!

-- Groceries: plan a large weekly trip to the supermarket and to make the most of it you’ll need a menu planning and a shopping list.
-I know this may sounds crazy, but organize your shopping list using the isles of your supermarket as your guide.
+- Groceries: plan a large weekly trip to the supermarket and to make the most of it, you’ll need a menu planning and a shopping list.
+I know this may sound crazy, but organize your shopping list using the aisles of your supermarket as your guide.
 This will save you time and money.

 Getting organized is the first step to de-stressing a household.
-When mothers know what needs to get done and when they’ll be able do it all flows better.
+When mothers know what needs to get done and when they’ll be able to do it, all flows better.
 It’s important to have a structure where the “content” of your days can fall on.

 My little guy enjoying mama’s cuddles after a nap on the stroller!